klavins/ECEP520/week_5/README.md

 ```c++
 auto i = v.begin();
 ```
-I suspect that usages similar to this one were the reason the `auto` keyword was introduced in the first places.
+I suspect that usages similar to this one were the reason the `auto` keyword was introduced in the first place.

-Iterators can be manipulates like indices into normal C arrays, via overloaded operators for `+`, `-`, `<`, and so on.
+Iterators can be manipulated like indices into normal C arrays, via overloaded operators for `+`, `-`, `<`, and so on.
 For example
 ```c++
 auto i = v.begin();
 auto j = i + v.size() / 2;